MLGlobalHealth/orphanhood-caregiver-death-in-US-from-all-causes-of-mortality/README.md

 4. For state by race & ethnicity level analysis using CDC WONDER data exclusively: please use script `start.me.hpc.R` to submit a job in the HPC, by assigning variable `args$run_analysis$rank_cdc_mort_state_race_data` as 1.
 The job will automatically run script `/scripts_ranking/ranking_sampled_CDC_mort_state_race_data.R` to rank the sampled mortality data at the state by race & ethnicity level and save the data randomly into folder based on the pre-generated mapping matrix (in script `/scripts_ranking/ranking_method_function.R`).

+Processing mortality data of children stratified by single age, please use script `/scripts_death/get_all_nchs_deaths_child.R` to preprocess the death count at the race & ethnicity level from all-cause-death back to 1983.
+Then the corresponding data would be in `/data/NCHS/death_child/output/NCHS_deaths_children_1983-2021.RDS`.
+To preprocess the death count at the state level, raw data is in `/data/CDC/` and suppressed cells were imputed by 2.

 #### Natality data
 We pulled and preprocessed line-list natality data from [National Center for Health Statistics (NCHS)](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm).
 Due to publicly unavailable from NCHS after 2005, the U.S. state-specific natality data were extrated from [CDC WONDER](https://wonder.cdc.gov/natality.html).

 The line-list natality  data can be requested from [Natality Birth Data - NCHS Vital Statistics portal](https://www.nber.org/research/data/vital-statistics-natality-birth-data) and group-level data can be requested from [CDC WONDER interactive page](https://wonder.cdc.gov/natality.html).
-Mortality data extracted from CDC WONDER are provided in `/data/birth`.
+Natality data extracted from CDC WONDER are provided in `/data/birth`.
-We also cleaned line-list natality data and provided the dataset at the group level in `data/NCHS/births/output/births_1968-2021.RDS`.
-The raw data can be requested from [Natality Data - NCHS Vital Statistics portal](https://www.nber.org/research/data/vital-statistics-natality-birth-data).

-If users want to preprocess the natality data from the line-list dataset online, we suggested the following steps:
+To preprocess the natality data from the line-list dataset online, we suggested the following steps:

 1. run script `/scripts_births/get_births_nchs.R` to auto-download natality dataset for each year from 1968.
 2. run script `/scripts_births/process_births_all_years.R` to clean the individual level data, mapping the detailed age, race, Hispanic origins etc groups to the categories we used in paper.
+Then natality data will be preprocessed at the group level in each year in `/data/NCHS/births/output/births_1968-2021.RDS`.
+We also provided this data set in Zenodo.

 To add Poisson noise on the natality data and obtain the sorted sampled data, we suggested users to use job submittion script to sample ranked natality data with Poisson noise following steps: